nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ### 7.1 Environmental monitoring

-Environmental monitoring for the Security Server Sidecar provider can be used to obtain information about the platform it's running on.
+You can use Environmental monitoring for the Security Server Sidecar provider to obtain information about the platform it's running on
-For example, to get the system metrics we can follow the steps below:
+For example, to get the system metrics:

-* Create a file called **system_metrics.xml** (**reference data: 2.2;2.3;2.4**):
+1. Create a file called **system_metrics.xml** (**reference data: 2.2;2.3;2.4**):

 ```xml
 <SOAP-ENV:Envelope